 What else can you do?

 I hate that this is a thing.
-I haven’t wanted to write about it, because I wanted to pretend that gaining an understanding of the principles isn’t at the root of some broken families.
-Granted, some people have have already decided to divorce before finding this work, and then are grateful to discover it because it helps them get out and even thrive, which may have previously seemed impossible.
+I haven’t wanted to write about it, because I wanted to pretend that gaining an understanding of the rare faith or goal achievement principles isn’t at the root of some broken families.
+Granted, some people have have already decided to divorce before finding this work, and then are grateful to discover it, because it helps them get out and even thrive, which may have previously seemed impossible.
 If a marriage really does need to end, then I’m grateful it helps, I guess.
 But I never set out to help marriages end.
 How can the principles I teach lead to such a thing?
-I don’t want to play any part in creating the collateral damage that can come with divorce.
+I don’t want to play any part in creating the collateral damage that comes with divorce.

 So when I had yet another conversation with a woman who was at a beginning stage of this dilemma, and she said, “I thought I was the only one to struggle with this,” I knew I had to shine a light on it.

-I may not save any marriages, but if I can help people become conscious to a third option, then maybe at least one person can make their decision more fully informed.
+I may not save any marriages, but if I can help people become conscious to a third option, then maybe at least one person can make his or her decision more fully informed.

 I’ve heard people talk about how grateful they were they found the courage to get out of their dysfunctional marriage, and how happy they are having found someone else more equally yoked.
 They have no regrets because it turned out well, and the children seem to be fine.